dieither/e_commerce_analysis/README.md

 * Create an interactive dashboard (e.g., with Streamlit or Tableau)
 * Integrate promotional impact analysis
 * Extend ABC analysis with product lifecycle tracking

----

-Feel free to customize the GitHub URL and tweak findings based on your final insights.
-Let me know if you’d like help generating the `requirements.txt` or publishing a sample visualization!